 Further to the east rises the mountain range Chapman's Peak.
 The road that passes along these cliffs guarantees beautiful vistas (even on a cloudy day).
 There are many opportunities to park you car and enjoy the amazing scenery!

-After that you will pass numerous beaches such as Clifton, Camps Bay and Llandudno.
-However, we turned right to Groot Constantia.
+After that you will pass numerous beaches such as Clifton, Camps Bay and Llandudno before you arrive in Cape Town again.

 Groot Constantia is, as the oldest wine farm, the cradle of South African viticulture.
 Nowadays it is a true tourist attraction with a museum, tasting roomand a large (wine) shop.
-If you don’t make it into the wine region, visiting Groot Constantia is a good alternative.
+If you don’t make it into the wine region, wine tasting in Constantia is a good alternative.

 Twenty years ago we did not manage to get on top of the Table Mountain because there was too much fog.
 This time we had no success either.
 Every morning the top of the mountain was cloudy.
 That's why we decided to book a helicopter flight the last day.